 In the detailed article Air Traffic Control in Home-Office?, FoxATM has already looked at whether, in extreme cases such as the current COVID-19 situation, Air Traffic Control from the home office would be possible.
 Here, we offer further insight into the possibilities available to the industry, and present some alternatives to working from home.

-The corona crisis is currently imposing never-before-seen challenges on air travel.
+The Corona pandemic is currently imposing never-before-seen challenges on air travel.
 Thousands of planes have been grounded, and multiple airlines have temporarily suspended operations.
 Yet despite lockdowns and social distancing, air traffic controllers need to keep the remaining air traffic going.
-In their line of work they cannot simply switch from the tower to the home office.
-So are there opportunities for working outside of the control tower during times of crisis?
+In their line of work, they cannot simply switch from tower to home office.
+But are there any options for working outside the control tower during times of crisis?

 Air Traffic Control from home offices – not an option according to Fox Air Traffic Management

 FoxATM has already looked at the issue of home office in the ATC sector in a comprehensive report.
-Here, experts highlight the fact that the working environment, processes and technical requirements which ATCOs need to perform their activities without issue require more than just a laptop, printer and working internet connection.
+Here, experts highlight the fact that the working environment, processes and technical requirements ATCOs need to perform their activities without issue require more than just a laptop, a printer and a working internet connection.
 Radar surveillance, communication systems and duplicate components would scarcely fit in any home office.
-And these are just a few of the aspects named in the article on why air traffic controllers won’t be working in home offices any time soon.
+And these are just a few of the aspects of why air traffic controllers won’t be working in home offices any time soon.

 But what opportunities are there for protecting staff in towers around the world?
 Some airports already rely on remote towers.
 So far, these remote control rooms have mostly been used at airports with low levels of traffic.
 In Germany, for example, the concept is used at airports in Saarbrücken, Erfurt and Dresden.
 Here, the small number of flight movements no longer has to be permanently managed and overseen by employees on site.
 Instead, the air traffic controllers at DFS Deutsche Flugsicherung GmbH are controlling air traffic remotely from Leipzig.